myphysicslab/myphysicslab/src/docs/StopScript.md

     });
     simRun.addMemo(memo);

+To see it working [try this link](https://www.myphysicslab.com/develop/build/sims/pendulum/DoublePendulumApp-en.html?reset;show-terminal=true;show-clock=true;var%20stopTime=1.99;var%20memo=new%20GenericMemo(function(){if(sim.getTime()>=stopTime){simRun.pause()}});simRun.addMemo(memo);)
+(hit "play" after it loads).

-Check that time time is set to zero by typing `time` or `sim.getTime()` in the Terminal command box.
+Check that time is set to zero by typing `time` or `sim.getTime()` in the Terminal command box.
 If time is not zero, click the reset button or execute the `reset` command.

 Start the simulation running, it will stop once the time exceeds the `stopTime`.

 To continue running the simulation after it stops:

-- set the `stopTime` to a later time, for example `stopTime = 3.99`
+- set the `stopTime` to a later time, for example `stopTime = 3.99` and execute `resume` (or click the "play" button).
+Otherwise, whenever you resume the simulation, the memo immediately stops it.

 - or execute `simRun.removeMemo(memo)` in the Terminal command box

+Explanation of things in the script:

-A GenericMemo is called whenever the simulation steps forward in time.
+- A [GenericMemo](myphysicslab.lab.util.GenericMemo.html) is called whenever the simulation steps forward in time.
 Therefore the only way to cancel it is to remove it, or change its `stopTime` to far in the future.

+- The `simRun` variable is an instance of [SimRunner](myphysicslab.lab.app.SimRunner.html) which controls the advancement of the simulation over time.

+- The `sim` variable is an instance of whichever simulation is running, such as DoublePenduluml.

 ## Stop Simulation at a Certain Energy